illWill2Survive/Fuel-OD/README.md

 ```

 ##Sass setup:
 #### This project uses Sass, which has Ruby and Ruby gems as a requirement.
-After installing ruby and ruby gems you can use the following command to install Sass:
+#### After installing ruby and ruby gems you can use the following command to install Sass:
 ```
-gem install sass
+gem install compass modular-scale sass
 ```

 ## Build tasks